botaul/botmaster/README.md

 git push origin master
 ```

+## Push to Heroku, I suggest you to push from heroku CLI.
+You can search it on google
+Note: when you have deploy to Heroku, then you want to commit changes, DON'T COMMIT follower_data.txt.
+If you commit it, this bot will automatically send DMs to all of your followers.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.